sniang/solenoid.py/README.md

 * Arguments
     - figsize: (float,float) — to determine the size of the figure
-    - color: string — color of the tile
+    - color: string — color of the loop
-    - linewidth: float — thickness of the tile
+    - linewidth: float — thickness of the loop
 * Returns
     - fig: matplotlib.pyplot.figure — the figure